ACA and Health Insurance for Children With JA

 You'll Be Able to Shop Around for Health Insurance

 If you don’t have coverage under an employer plan, Medicare or Medicaid, you can shop for insurance plans in the new Health Insurance Marketplace.
 There are four tiers – bronze, silver, gold, platinum.
 The gold and platinum plans charge a higher premium but have lower out-of-pocket costs – which may be better if your child often needs to see a doctor.
 When comparing plans, make sure your child’s doctors are in network.
 Also, “It’s important to look at the arthritis drugs that are covered in the plan and how much of the cost is covered,” explains Joe Touschner, senior health policy analyst with the Center for Children and Families at the Georgetown University Health Policy Institute.

 Your Child Can Get More Benefits

 The ACA includes several essential benefits – including vaccinations, annual routine eye exams, coverage for brand name and generic prescription drugs, and physical therapy.
 “The essential benefits provide a more comprehensive package than was available in the individual market before ACA,” Touschner says.
 Which services – and how many – are covered will depend on where you live.
-For example, if you live in Georgia, you’ll be eligible for 20 physical therapy or other rehabilitation visits per year.
-For similar services, people living in Arizona will get 60 visits, while those in California have no limit on the number of visits.

 You'll Get Access to Cheaper Biologic Drugs